greeshma-kenche/greeshma-kenche/README.md

 <h1 align="center">Hey there!
-I'm Greeshma Kencche 👩‍💻</h1>
+I'm Greeshma Kenche 👩‍💻</h1>
-<p align="center">🌸 Passionate Web Developer | 🎓 Final-Year CS Student | ✨ UI/UX Enthusiast</p>
+<p align="center">learning my way into full-stack development, one project and bug at a time.</p>

 ---

 ## 💫 About Me

-Hi!
-I'm Greeshma — a final-year Computer Science student, aspiring to become a creative and skilled software developer.
-I enjoy turning complex problems into simple, beautiful, and intuitive designs.
-My focus right now is building interactive, responsive websites and continuously sharpening my skills across the full stack.

-- 🎓 **Graduating in May 2025**
-- 🌱 Learning: React, Tailwind CSS, and modern JavaScript
-- 🔍 Exploring: UI animations, responsive design, and debugging techniques
-- 💬 Always curious and constantly growing — one project at a time
+Hi, I'm Greeshma Kenche — a final-year Computer Science student currently diving deep into JavaScript and the MERN stack.
+I’m working on building real-world projects to strengthen my web development skills and get more confident with full-stack development.

+Previously, I worked as a Full Stack Developer at OpenText, where I gained experience using Java and other backend technologies.
+Now, I'm focused on expanding my skills on the JavaScript side while also learning Data Structures and Algorithms to become a stronger problem-solver.

+I’m still early in my journey of creating personal projects, but I’m actively learning, experimenting, and building — one step at a time. 💻

 ---